 Four years later, I married the love of my life, James.
-Not long after the wedding I entered the 2000 Mrs. Colorado America Pageant and placed in the top ten.
-I was thrilled and knew I would return for another try, but destiny intervened and that summer I discovered I was pregnant with twins.
+Not long after the wedding, I entered the 2000 Mrs. Colorado pageant and placed in the top ten.
+I was thrilled and knew I would return for another try, but destiny intervened, and that summer I discovered I was pregnant with twins.

-Half way into my pregnancy we learned that our precious twin daughters were conjoined.
+Half way into my pregnancy, I learned that our precious twin daughters were conjoined.
 From that moment on, James and I began to focus our hearts and all of our attention on our daughter’s health.
-Our twins were born just one day shy of thirty weeks in March of 2001.
+Our twins were born just one day shy of thirty weeks.
 Their first surgery was scheduled just twelve hours after their birth and the decision to separate them called for many more.
 Of all the tough decisions we faced, deciding to separate the girls was not one of them.
-Many surgeries and procedures followed all summer which led us to the miraculous day of separation in October of that same year.
+Many surgeries and procedures followed all summer which led us to the miraculous day of separation in October of that year.

 I started to physically collect myself and get into the best shape of my life through exercise and a healthy diet.
-I had a good time preparing for the pageant and it paid off when on May 18, 2002 I took home the Mrs. Colorado America title and crown.
+I had a good time preparing for the pageant and it paid off when on May 18, 2002 I took home the Mrs. Colorado® title and crown.

-That year my twins were two years old, I served on the State Grand Jury every Friday, made tons of appearances as Mrs. Colorado America and launched my speaking career.
-I traveled back to Hawaii where I grew up and competed at the nationally televised Mrs. America pageant; placing in the top ten.
+That year my twins were two years old, I served on the State Grand Jury every Friday, made tons of appearances as Mrs. Colorado® and launched my speaking career.
+I traveled back to Hawaii, where I grew up, and competed at the nationally televised Mrs. America pageant, placing in the top ten.

-In 2008, it was my privilege to take over the duties as the director of the pageant system that I’ve loved for so long.
-It’s been an honor to be an ongoing part of the Mrs. Colorado America legacy and tradition.
-The 2018 pageant will mark my 10th year directing the pageant.
+In 2008, it was my privilege to take over the duties as the Colorado director of the pageant system that I’ve loved for so long.
+In 2017, I was awarded directorship for Wyoming and as of the summer of 2018, we were awarded the Miss For America pageants for both states.

 I don’t believe in coincidence, God places people in our lives at the right time.
 If you’re reading my message then there’s a reason you were led to do so.
-Today I’d like to be the one person who challenges you to examine your life, maybe expand your horizons, and dream that dream.
-Call me today, and join the other community representatives to compete for your beautiful crown at the Mrs. Colorado America Pageant.
+Today, I’d like to be the one person who challenges you to examine your life, maybe expand your horizons, and dream that dream.
+Call me today at 303-593-1199, and join the other community representatives to compete for your beautiful crown with us.